Devy99/comp-personalization/README.md

 ## Datasets and materials
 You can find the datasets and the results of our experiments on our [Zenodo repository](https://doi.org/10.5281/zenodo.10817220).

-Below, we describe the files stored in the repository:
+Below, we describe the files stored in the repository.
+Each directory is divided in "apache" and "spring" to differentiate the datasets of the two organizations.
 - **datasets**: contains the datasets used for pre-training and fine-tuning our baseline (folder *general_datasets*) and for the second fine-tuning of developer- and organization-specific models (folder *developer_datasets*).

     The datasets of the developers are organized as follows:
     - Train / validation / test set containing **developer code changes** ( files developer_masked_methods_\*.csv )
-    - Train and validation sets used to train and validate the **organization-specific** model for that particular developer ( files apache_dataset_total_\*.csv )
+    - Train and validation sets used to train and validate the **organization-specific** model for that particular developer ( files apache_dataset_total_\*.csv and spring-projects_dataset_total_\*.csv )
-    - Only for the top 10 developers, train and validation sets used to train and validate the **organization subset** (files apache_dataset_small_\*.csv) and the **baseline+** (files random_changes_\*.csv) models.
+    - Only for the top 10 developers, train and validation sets used to train and validate the **organization subset** (files apache_dataset_small_\*.csv and spring-projects_dataset_small_*.csv) and the **baseline+** (files random_changes_\*.csv) models.

+    Under the directory *developer_datasets*, you can find also the *raw-datasets* folder, which contains the formatted version of the datasets above, used to train the Code Llama models.
-- **results**: contains the outcome of two experiments, namely the performance of the developer- and organization-specific models on the top 100 developers' test sets and the analysis of the impact of the training size.
+- **results**: contains the outcome of our experiments, namely the performance of the developer- and organization-specific models on the developers' test sets using T5 small, T5 large and Codellama, and the analysis of the impact of the training size.

     In particular, we find the following folders:
-    - **predictions_top_100_small**, which contains, for each developer, the predictions of the baseline model (folder *pt-sft1*) and of the developer- (folder *sft1-sft2-dev*) and organization-specific (folder *sft1-sft2-all-dev*) models on the developer test set.
+    - **predictions**, which contains, for each developer, the predictions of the baseline model (folder *pt-sft1*) and of the developer- (folder *sft1-sft2-dev*) and organization-specific (folder *sft1-sft2-all-dev*) models on the developer test set.
 For the top 10 developers, you can also find the predictions of the organization subset model (folder *sft1-sft2-all-small*) and the baseline+ model (folder *rnd*).
+In case of Code Llama results, you can also find the predictions of the baseline fine-tuned on 10k instances under the directory *pt-sft1-ft*.
     - **accuracies**, containing CSV files reporting the performance of each model on the developers' test sets.
-    - **crystalBLEU**, containing the CrystalBLEU score on the predictions of each model.
-Further details on the distribution of the CrystalBLEU score are reported in the *crystalBLEU_distribution.txt* file.
+    - **crystalBLEU**, containing the CrystalBLEU score on the predictions of each model and for each developer (file crystalbleu.csv).
     - **statistical_analysis**, containing the p-value and the Odds Ratio calculated on each model result (file pvalue_or_em_\*.csv) and the p-value and effect size on the CrystalBLEU distribution (file pvalue_es_cb_\*.csv).
-- **additional-results**:  contains the outcome of the experiment conducted training T5 large on the top 10 developers.
-It is structured as the *results* folder.
-More details on these results are provided in [Additional results](#additional-results).

 ## Replication of the results
 In this repository, you can find a list of numbered folders containing scripts for reproducing the results described in our work.
 To correctly execute the code, it is necessary to run the scripts step-by-step, starting from the first folder (*1-github-miner*).
 Each directory contains Bash scripts that aid the execution of the Python scripts following the correct flow.
-Note that some scripts require high computational resources to be correctly executed.
+Note that with these scripts you can reproduce the results for the Apache organization.
+However, you can easily adapt them to the organization of your interest by replacing the organization name in the scripts.
+Also, some scripts require high computational resources to be correctly executed.
 Hence, we recommend running them on a high-performance machine.

 ### Datasets generation
 The first step is creating the datasets for training our models.